cipherpi/multiple-purpose-web/README.md

 # multiple-purpose-web
-I developed a multiple purpose system integration web-app with functionalities like e-commerce, vendor login and much more using PHP, JS, HTML, CSS
+I developed a multiple purpose cybersecurity system integration web-app with functionalities like e-commerce, vendor login and much more using PHP, JS, HTML, CSS